Background pattern

 If you vomit (regurgitate) within 3 hours of taking the tablet, take another tablet as soon as possible.

-If you have sex again after taking ellaOne
+If you have unprotected sex again after taking ellaOne

-If you have unprotected sex again after taking the tablet, it will not prevent pregnancy.
+If you have unprotected sex after taking the tablet, it will not prevent you from becoming pregnant.
 After taking the tablet and until your next period, you must use condoms every time you have sex.

 If your next period is delayed after taking ellaOne

-After taking the tablet, it is normal for your next period to be delayed for a few days.
-However, if your period is delayed more than 7 days, is lighter or heavier than usual, or if you experience symptoms such as abdominal pain, breast pain, vomiting, or nausea, you may be pregnant.
-You must do a pregnancy test immediately.
-If you are pregnant, it is essential that you see your doctor (see section "Pregnancy, breastfeeding, and fertility").
+After taking the tablet, it is normal for your next period to be delayed by a few days.
+However, if your period is delayed by more than 7 days, is shorter or longer than usual, or if you experience symptoms such as abdominal pain, breast tenderness, vomiting, or nausea, you may be pregnant.
+You should take a pregnancy test immediately.
+If you are pregnant, it is essential that you consult your doctor (see section "Pregnancy, breastfeeding, and fertility").

 If you take more ellaOne than you should

-No adverse effects have been reported from taking a higher dose than recommended of this medication.
+No harmful effects have been reported from taking a higher dose of this medication than recommended.
 However, consult your doctor, pharmacist, or other healthcare professional.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or other healthcare professional.
+If you have any further questions about the use of this medication, ask your doctor, pharmacist, or other healthcare professional.

-Like all medications, this medication may cause side effects, although not everyone will experience them.
-Some symptoms, such as breast tenderness (breast pain) and abdominal pain (stomach pain), vomiting (returning) and nausea (dizziness), are also possible signs of pregnancy.
-If you do not have your period and experience these symptoms after taking ellaOne, you should have a pregnancy test (see section "Pregnancy, breastfeeding and fertility").
+Like all medications, this medication can cause side effects, although not everyone will experience them.
+Some symptoms, such as breast tenderness and abdominal pain, vomiting, and nausea, are also possible signs of pregnancy.
+If your period does not arrive and you experience these symptoms after taking ellaOne, you should take a pregnancy test (see section "Pregnancy, breastfeeding, and fertility").

 • painful periods, pelvic pain, breast tenderness